 However, this decision was summarily over-ruled just two months later by the first head of the newly formed EPA, William Ruckelshaus, in a decision that gave every indication there was little regard to the evidence.
 In fact, it even went against Ruckelshaus’ own testimony two years earlier.
-In a case brought by EDF in 1970, just before he took leadership of the newly constituted EPA, Ruckelshaus testified that DDT is not endangering the Public Health…
+In another case brought by EDF, Ruckelshaus filed a briefing that DDT…

-To the contrary, DDT is an indispensable weapon in the arsenal of substances used to protect human health and has an amazing and exemplary record of safe use. . . .
+…is not endangering the public health and has an amazing exemplary record of safe use.
 DDT, when properly used at recommended concentrations, does not cause a toxic response in man or other mammals and is not harmful.
+The carcinogenic claims regarding DDT are unproven speculation.
 [See: Jukes, BioScience, Vol. 22, #11 (1972) p670]

 Later Ruckelshaus famously admitted, in correspondence with the president of the Farm Bureau, that the EPA decisions involving the use of toxic substances are not scientific but political, indeed science…has a role to play but the ultimate judgement remains political (to D Grant, 26 Apr 1979).
 Ruckelshaus, an attorney and civil servant, approached his decision-making as an attorney with attention to the political implication, and his leadership set the pattern for the EPA – for the next 3 decades his successors were attorneys, with many of their decisions notable for their remoteness from the science and even the views of their own scientists.